Lai Gui

 Physics teaches me to sit with hard problems alone, but the experiences above — coaching on a slope, leading on a mountain, coordinating a club — trained something different: the ability to read a room, adapt a message, and move with a group rather than ahead of it.

 Clarity under pressure.
 Trust earned through accountability.
 The habit of explaining things until they actually land.
-That is what I bring to a team: not just analytical rigour, but the interpersonal range to make that rigour useful to the people around me.
-I have learned that the best ideas go nowhere without communication, and the best teams are built on more than shared technical vocabulary.
+That is what I bring to a team: not just analytical rigour, but the interpersonal range to boost the efficiency of the entire group.
+I have learned that the best ideas go nowhere without communication, and the best teams are built on more than shared technical objective.